The Military Parenting Community: Enhancing Resilience One Family at a Time

 Offer Help if You Can

 - Babysit.
 You don’t need to offer your whole day or watch five kids at once to be helpful.
-If you can’t handle watching more than one child, or if you only have an hour to spare, still make the offer.
-Sometimes just a small break or a slightly lighter load is all a busy parent may need.
+Sometimes even a short break can make a major difference for a busy parent.

 - Cook.
-Whether it’s an invite for dinner or dropping off a frozen casserole, helping with mealtime doesn’t need to be relegated to just the first few weeks after a baby is born.
+Whether it’s an invite for dinner or dropping off a frozen casserole, helping with mealtime is a gesture that enhances community at any time – not just after a baby is born.

 - Compliment.
 Don’t underestimate the value of a kind word or encouraging thought.
-Everyone likes to hear when they’re doing a good job.
+Most people, parents included, are empowered by positive feedback.
 Be sure to tell the parents around you when you think they’re doing great.